 Fig. Energy consumption, CO2 equivalents and water consumption in a greenfield project compared to baseline.

-The linear approach described is not fully representative, but it should to some extent be seen as an iterative process.
+The linear approach described is not fully representative, but should be seen as an iterative process.
 New knowledge and changes during the project can change the prerequisites for initiatives and a revisit could be needed.
-New ideas must be welcomed during the whole project phase, though changes as we all know, gets more and more difficult to implement in a project as time goes.
+Finally, although it gets more difficult to implement changes in a project as time goes on, new ideas should still be welcomed during the whole project phase.